 assist Producer with the mitigation of any risks relating to the Production; and

-.
+provide accommodation, the venue for the Production and such other production deliverables as are set out in the Production Delivery Plan.

 MARKETING AND COMMUNICATIONS

-Hull 2017 shall develop the Marketing and Communications Plan.
+Hull 2017 shall develop the Marketing and Communications Plan in consultation with the Producer.

 Hull 2017 shall develop a marketing and communications plan for UK City of Culture and shall promote the Production as part of this plan.

-The parties agree that both the timing and content of any public announcements (including public statements and press and other media) relating to the Production shall be Marketing and Communications and the Producer acknowledges that it is intended that such public announcements will be made by Hull 2017.
+The parties agree that both the timing and content of any public announcements (including public statements and press and other media) relating to the Production shall be made in accordance with the Marketing and Communications Plan and the Producer acknowledges that it is intended that such public announcements will be made by Hull 2017.

 BRANDING, PROMOTING AND CREDITING